t3hmrman/async-dropper/README.md

 ### `async_dropper::derive`

-The derive macro is an novel (and possibly foolhardy) attempt to implement `AsyncDrop` without actually wrapping the existing struct.
+The derive macro is a novel (and possibly foolhardy) attempt to implement `AsyncDrop` without actually wrapping the existing struct.

 `async_dropper::derive` uses `Default` and `PartialEq` to *check if the struct in question is equivalent to it's default*.